DianaSuvorova/atom-karma-test-runner/README.md

 Open a test file  and `Packages` -> `atom-karma-test-runner` -> `run` from atom menu.
 This plugin looks for the closest `package.json` to the current file to get karma config file and `karma` executable.

-## Running plugin for a single file.
+## Configuring plugin to execute a single file:
 By default every singe test that is karma has been configured for will be executed.
 To run only a single file that is currently active in atom set  `runActiveFileOnly` to `true` in the package settings and update `karma.conf.js` or karma configuration file as follows:

 ```
-const defaultPath = 'lib/**/test/*.js' // the path you would normally cofigure karma
+const defaultPath = 'lib/**/test/*.js' // the path you would normally configure karma
 const path = (process.argv[process.argv.length - 1] || defaultPath);
 module.exports = (config) => {
   config.set({